Location, and Frequently Asked Questions

 How can I get involved in the community and learn more?

-You can pick up our brochure and ask questions of our greeters and/or teachers when the temple is open.
+You can ask questions of our greeters and/or teachers when the temple is open.
 We’ll be happy to discuss whatever ways you’d like to become involved at the Austin Zen Center.

 What opportunities are there to practice Zen meditation with others?

-We offer periods of zazen (meditation) Tuesday through Saturday and a monthly drop-in morning of meditation (zazenkai) one Sunday morning a month.
+We offer periods of zazen (meditation) Tuesday through Saturday and a monthly drop-in morning of meditation (zazenkai) one Sunday morning every other month.
+We offer an all day sitting (6 am – 5 pm) in alternating months, or longer retreats typically in the summer and fall.
 Visit our calendar page for our regular zen meditation schedule as well as a full listing of events.

 Do I have to become a “Buddhist”?

-Buddhism does not set itself apart from other religions, nor attach any importance to “converting.”
-It is practice-oriented, not ideological.
+Buddhism is practice-oriented – experiential – not ideological.
 Some who follow the teachings of Buddhism choose to identify themselves as Buddhist.
 Others who identify with another religion find the Buddhist emphasis on contemplative practice a powerful supplement.
-What may look like worship in Buddhism is actually a ritual enactment of gratitude and respect for those who preceded us and for our enlightened nature.
+What may look like worship in Buddhism is actually a ritual enactment of gratitude and respect for those who preceded us and an expression of our awakened, true nature.

 Austin Zen Center Programs